lukaszzielinski2003/python-cli-projects/bubble_sort/README.md

-# CLI Bubble Sort
+# 🧮 CLI Bubble Sort

-A simple and interactive command-line tool for sorting lists using the Bubble Sort algorithm.
+A simple and interactive **command-line tool** for sorting lists using the Bubble Sort algorithm.

+---

-## Features
+## ✨ Features

 - Sorts lists of numbers in:
   - Ascending order